Trinity In Twelve Weeks

 This week we will cover:

-This week is a chance for you to stop and reflect on how you have been adjusting to College so far.
-There are lots of new and different challenges in College, and it's important to take time and examine how well you have been meeting them, and find out where and how to get support with any of the areas you are finding more difficult - whether academic, personal or social.
+There are lots of new and different challenges in College, and it's important to take time and examine how well you have been meeting them, as well as to find out where and how to get support with any of the areas you are finding more difficult - whether academic, personal or social.

 Reflective Practice